 6. Send Announcements and Updates Out by Video

 We all know how fast emails and Slacks get buried.
 Part of being flexible with remote teams is changing habits to reflect the chaos of working from home.
 Employees have to handle home life all day.
 Kids, pets, and household emergencies don’t wait for you to check that last ping from your inbox.
-Instead, do what Inc. suggests: Prerecord anything you need everyone to be aware of and send out the video for them to watch when it best works for them.
+Instead, perhaps you could prerecord anything you need everyone to be aware of and send out the video for them to watch when it best works for them.

 7. Normalize Adding People to Calls